 Nursing compact states or multi-state license states are states that allow nurses residing in one of the participating states to practice nursing in any of the states as part of the compact alliance.
 Colorado nursing license compact states include Alabama, Arizona, Arkansas, Delaware, Florida, Georgia, Guam, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Mississippi, Missouri, Montana, Nebraska, New Hampshire, New Jersey, New Mexico, North Carolina, North Dakota, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, West Virginia, Wisconsin, and Wyoming.

 Being a nurse in a compact state helps remove the red tape among nursing requirements in different states.
-For travel nurses, this is ideal because they don’t have to apply and renew their nursing license in each state.
-This saves time, money, and allows for flexibility.
+For travel nurses, this is ideal because they don’t have to apply for and renew their nursing license in each state.
+This saves time and money, and allows for flexibility.

 Nurses in the state of Colorado do not have continuing education requirements to renew their licenses.
 The Colorado Board of Nursing will notify nurses whose licenses are up for renewal.
 The license renewal period opens about four weeks prior to the expiration date.
 Licenses can only be renewed during the renewal period, so it is important to make sure all contact information is up to date.